2023 Formula One World Championship

-Drivers and teams compete for the titles of World Drivers' Champion and World Constructors' Champion, respectively.
-Max Verstappen, driving for Red Bull Racing-Honda RBPT, is the reigning Drivers' Champion, while his team is the reigning Constructors' Champion.
+Drivers and teams competed for the titles of World Drivers' Champion and World Constructors' Champion respectively.
+The season was dominated by defending champion Max Verstappen, who cruised to his third consecutive Drivers' Championship title at the Qatar Grand Prix, winning a record 19 out of 22 Grands Prix held and finishing on the podium 21 times (also a record number for most podiums in a season) by the end of the championship.
+His team Red Bull Racing achieved their sixth Constructors' Championship title, their second consecutively, at the preceding Japanese Grand Prix.
+Red Bull Racing won 21 out of 22 Grands Prix, breaking the team record for highest percentage of Grand Prix wins in a season at 95.45%.
+Ferrari were the only other team to win a Grand Prix, courtesy of Carlos Sainz Jr. at the Singapore Grand Prix.

 Entries

-The following constructors and drivers are under contract to compete in the 2023 World Championship.
-All teams compete with tyres supplied by Pirelli.
-Each team is required to enter at least two drivers, one for each of the two mandatory cars.
+All teams competed with tyres supplied by Pirelli.
+Each team was required to enter two drivers per round, one for each of the two mandatory cars.

+Free practice drivers

+Throughout the season, each team had to field a driver in one of the first two free practice sessions who had not competed in more than two races, on two occasions, once for each car.
+The Grand Prix debuts of Oscar Piastri, Logan Sargeant and Nyck de Vries at the Bahrain Grand Prix each counted as one of the mandatory sessions for McLaren-Mercedes, Williams-Mercedes and AlphaTauri-Honda RBPT, respectively.
+Liam Lawson's debut at the Dutch Grand Prix did not count, as Nyck de Vries had already taken the mandatory free practice slot for that car.

 Team changes

-Honda returned as a named engine supplier to Red Bull Racing and AlphaTauri, with both teams' engines badged as Honda RBPT.
-While Red Bull Powertrains had planned to take over assembly and maintenance of the engines from this season onwards, it was later agreed that Honda would continue its technical support of Red Bull Racing and AlphaTauri until the end of 2025.
+Honda returned as a named engine supplier to Red Bull Racing and AlphaTauri, with both teams badging the engines as Honda RBPT.
+While Red Bull Powertrains had planned to take over assembly and maintenance of the engines from this season onward, it was later agreed that Honda would continue its technical support of Red Bull Racing and AlphaTauri until the end of 2025.

 Driver changes

-Sebastian Vettel retired at the end of the 2022 championship, ending his Formula One career after 16 seasons.
+Sebastian Vettel retired at the end of the 2022 championship, ending his Formula One career after 15 full seasons.
 His place at Aston Martin was taken by Fernando Alonso, who left Alpine after two seasons.
-His replacement was initially announced as the 2021 Formula 2 Champion and reserve driver Oscar Piastri.
-Shortly after the announcement, Piastri stated that he had not signed a contract for 2023 and that he would not be driving for Alpine.
+Alonso's replacement was initially announced as the 2021 Formula 2 Champion and Alpine reserve driver, Oscar Piastri.
+Shortly after this announcement, Piastri stated that he had not signed a contract for 2023 and that he would not be driving for Alpine.
 The FIA Contract Recognition Board ruled that he did not have any contractual obligations to race for Alpine.
-Pierre Gasly, who had a contract to drive for AlphaTauri, moved to Alpine, replacing Alonso.
+Pierre Gasly, who initially had a contract to drive for AlphaTauri, moved to Alpine, replacing Alonso.
 Gasly was replaced by the 2020–21 Formula E and 2019 Formula 2 Champion Nyck de Vries.